How Anterior Cervical Disk Fusion Surgery Improved My Life

-I only had to stay in the hospital for one night until my vital signs were stable, I was able to walk up and down the hall with and without assistance, and could manage in the bathroom.
-Day #2 was very difficult and the pain medication they prescribed was essentially worthless.
-I felt as if there was a golf ball, inside of a tennis ball, inside of a baseball, inside of a softball, inside of a basketball, all stuffed in my throat.
+I only stayed in the hospital one night until my vital signs stabilized and I was able to walk the halls without assistance and manage in the bathroom.
+Day two was very difficult and the pain medication prescribed essentially worthless.
+I felt as if I had a golf ball, inside a tennis ball, inside a baseball, inside of softball, inside of basketball, all stuffed in my throat!

 Swallowing (dysphagia) was a total nightmare from the time I woke up from surgery.
 I lived on fruit pops, ginger ale, water, smoothies, shakes, soup, tea, and coffee, for several days and even that was all hard to swallow.
-A dear friend juiced up a bunch of organic carrots for a natural laxative "aka poop juice" as she called it, since general anesthesia is known to put a halt to the gastrointestinal system; and in my case, it did for two weeks!
+A dear friend juiced up a bunch of organic carrots for a natural laxative "aka poop juice" as she called it since general anesthesia is known to put a halt to the gastrointestinal system.
+In my case, it did for two weeks!

 Post-op Day #4

-I was still having much difficulty getting solids down due to my swollen trachea and esophagus, and I was honestly unsure which one was the culprit; maybe both?
+I still had much difficulty getting solids down due to my swollen trachea and esophagus, and was honestly unsure which was the culprit; maybe both?
 I made some turkey noodle soup to step up my game a bit.